NikitaDen/upfirst-test-project/README.md

 5. **Empty Content**
    Add some filling content in case there are no posts found.

+6. **Fetching**
+   Create custom hook for fetching or better option when scaling: TanStack Query or RTK Query

 ## NOTES

 1. **Handling Clicks in Text-Free Spaces**